Visual-Craft/rest-base-bundle/README.md

 RestBase Bundle
 ===============

-Symfony Bundle which provides base foundation for REST API applications
+Symfony Bundle which provides base foundation for REST API applications.
+Features include:
+- Exceptions and errors converter to response
+- RESTful decoding of HTTP request body and Accept headers

 Installation
 ------------